 A recent Twitter poll conducted by Connor established that over 56% of people don’t feel like their company supports its staff from a mental health perspective.
 Mental ill health does not equate to poor performance, yet statistics demonstrate that employers are losing a lot of talented workers due to a failure to effectively manage mental ill health.

-Connor is keen to ensure that its clients are adequately prepared to support mental health needs in the workplace, so that both their Companies and its staff will thrive.""Considering all the legislative and political changes happening, the role HR professionals have to play has never been more important.
+Tom Head of Organisational Design, Change and HR Services at Connor states:”Considering all the legislative and political changes happening, the role HR professionals have to play has never been more important.
+Connor is keen to ensure that its clients are adequately prepared to support mental health needs in the workplace, so that both their Companies and its staff will thrive.”

 *According to research published today by Centre for Mental Health.